Extreme poverty

 In the past, the vast majority of the world population lived in conditions of extreme poverty.

-The percentage of the global population living in absolute poverty fell from over 80% in 1800 to under 20% by 2015.
+The percentage of the global population living in absolute poverty fell from over 80% in 1800 to around 10% by 2015.
 According to UN estimates, in 2015 roughly 734 million people or 10% remained under those conditions.
 The number had previously been measured as 1.9 billion in 1990, and 1.2 billion in 2008.
 Despite the significant number of individuals still below the international poverty line, these figures represent significant progress for the international community, as they reflect a decrease of more than one billion people over 15 years.

 In public opinion surveys around the globe, people surveyed tend to think that extreme poverty has not decreased.

 The reduction of extreme poverty and hunger was the first Millennium Development Goal (MDG1), as set by the United Nations in 2000.
 Specifically, the target was to reduce the extreme poverty rate by half by 2015, a goal that was met five years ahead of schedule.
 In the Sustainable Development Goals, which succeeded the MDGs, the goal is to end extreme poverty in all its forms everywhere.
 With this declaration the international community, including the UN and the World Bank have adopted the target of ending extreme poverty by 2030.

 Definition

 Previous definitions

-In July 1993, Leandro Despouy, the then UN Special Rapporteur on extreme poverty and human rights made use of a definition he adapted from a 1987 report to the French Economic and Social Council by Fr.
+In July 1993, Leandro Despouy, the then UN Special Raporters on extreme poverty and human rights made use of a definition he adapted from a 1987 report to the French Economic and Social Council by Fr.
 Joseph Wresinski, founder of the International Movement ATD Fourth World, distinguishing "lack of basic security" (poverty) and "chronic poverty" (extreme poverty), linking the eradication of extreme poverty by allowing people currently experiencing it a real opportunity to exercise all their human rights:

-"The lack of basic security connotes the absence of one or more factors enabling individuals and families to assume basic responsibilities and to enjoy fundamental rights.
-The situation may become widespread and result in more serious and permanent consequences.
-The lack of basic security leads to chronic poverty when it simultaneously affects several aspects of people’s lives, when it is prolonged and when it severely compromises people’s chances of regaining their rights and of reassuming their responsibilities in the foreseeable future."